 Mission Statement The mission of the Wyoming State Board of Pharmacy is to promote and protect the health and safety of the public by regulating the practice of pharmacy.

-The Board office has received reports that pharmacists are receiving calls that appear to come from the Board office’s main phone number and that the caller identifies them self as an agent with the Board of Pharmacy.
-The caller is able to confirm some of the pharmacist’s information such as their license number, NPI number, and the pharmacy they work at.
+The Board office has received reports that pharmacists are receiving calls that appear to come from the Board office’s main phone number and that the caller identifies himself or herself as an agent with the Board.
+The caller is able to confirm some of the pharmacist’s information, such as license number, National Provider Identifier number, and place of employment.

-In some calls, the caller accuses the pharmacist of having committed a violation, that their license may be suspended or revoked, and that the pharmacist will be arrested if they do not answer the caller’s questions.
-Some calls, the caller alleges that the pharmacist was involved in prescription drug trafficking.
-Some pharmacists have reported that the caller becomes aggressive and demanding, threatening to have the FBI come and arrest the pharmacist if they do not comply.
+In some cases, the caller accuses the pharmacist of having committed a violation, that his or her license may be suspended or revoked, and that the pharmacist will be arrested if he or she does not answer the caller’s questions.
+In some cases, the caller alleges that the pharmacist was involved in prescription drug trafficking.
+Some pharmacists have reported that the caller becomes aggressive and demanding, threatening to have the Federal Bureau of Investigation come and arrest the pharmacist if he or she does not comply.

-The Wyoming State Board of Pharmacy will not contact and interact with you in this manner.
+The Wyoming State Board of Pharmacy will not contact or interact with you in this manner.

 1712 Carey Ave.
 Ste 200 Cheyenne, WY 82002